Publisher: Marvel Comics

 Eyes: Brown Hair: Black

-Powers: Sam can telepathically command and control birds, he also has a special link with his bird Red Wing.
+Powers: Sam can telepathically command and control birds, he also has a special link with his pet Red Wing.

-His costume is Wakandan designed and allows him to fly and offers a degree of resistance to injury.
-The cowl allows him to see into the infra red spectrum, night vision and telescopic vision.
-The wings of his costume are hard light constructs.
+He later works with T’challa the Black Panther to upgrade his Red ad yellow costume with Wakandan technology which allows him to fly and offers a degree of resistance to injury.
+The cowl allows him to see into the infra-red spectrum, offers night vision and lastly telescopic vision.
+One version of the costume used hard light constructs for the wings.

 In modern Marvel he joined the Anti Registration heroes during Civil War where he briefly led the group when Captain America was injured.
 He was also a pallbearer at Cap’s funeral.